-Faculty with Research Interests in Neighborhood Planning and Community Design
+Faculty with Research Interests in Neighborhood Planning and Community Development

 Student Projects and Research at FSU

-Masters students in neighborhood planning and community design have developed several plans for community organizations as part of Neighborhood Planning and Urban Design courses.
+Masters students in neighborhood planning and community development have created plans and reports for community partners through courses in the specialization.
 Recent plans include:

 This plan was developed by second year DURP urban design in collaboration with FDPL Studio, the Better Block Foundation, City of Tallahassee, FAMU, and Frenchtown community leaders.
 The document provides an overview of the planning and implementation process of the Better Block project in the short-term, and also offers long-term urban design concepts for the Frenchtown neighborhood.

 This plan was created by graduate students in the DURP Urban Design course in collaboration with Graceful Solutions Inc, a local non-profit focused on affordable housing and neighborhood revitalization in the South City neighborhood.
 Overall aims of the plan includes embracing the existing community and internal assets while working towards strengthening and building the South City neighborhood capacity and enhancing the built environment.
 Students developed a conceptual design for five potential districts, which include: A Transit oriented development, South City Greenway, the Cottages, the Community Hub, and the Affordable Housing district.
 Implementation strategies are also provided, which offers recommendations for partnerships, planning and policy tools, and funding opportunities.